 ``We had the momentum and were only four down,″ U.S. coach Claes Hellgren said. ``But we needed to play like that the whole game.
 You can’t give a country like that a big lead.″

-In other women’s games Sunday, South Korea led the entire game in a 25-19 victory over Angola, Denmark beat China 33-21 and Germany beat Norway 28-23.
+In other women’s games Sunday, South Korea led throughout a 25-19 victory over Angola, Denmark beat China 33-21 and Germany beat Norway 28-23.

 Even with one preliminary game left, the medal round teams have been determined.
-All four winners Sunday are 2-0, while are four losers are 0-2 and have no chances for medals.
+All four winners Sunday are 2-0, while are four losers are 0-2.

 The U.S. team plays China in its final Pool A preliminary game Tuesday.
 That will determine if the Americans play for fifth or seventh place in the consolation round.